Cirrus Logic (CRUS) Q4 2017 Results - Earnings Call Transcript

 Tore Svanberg - Stifel, Nicolaus & Co., Inc.

 Yes.
 Thank you.
 A few questions.
 I'll start with the sort of long-term markets first.
-You mentioned in your Shareholder Letter that you're collaborating with a market-leading customer serve as a reference design for smart homes.
-So, I was just wondering if you could elaborate a little bit more on that and should we think of this as maybe starting to generate revenues sooner rather than later.
+You mentioned in your Shareholder Letter that you're collaborating with a market-leading customer sort of as a reference design for smart homes.
+So, I was just wondering if you could elaborate a little bit more on that, and should we think of this as maybe starting to generate revenues sooner rather than later?

 Jason P. Rhode - Cirrus Logic, Inc.

-Well, I mean, yeah, we don't like to preannounce any of our customer products or things that are available, but in due time that's something that I expect we'll do some press around, so we'll take the cloak off of that.
-But the smart home, and taking the technologies a lot of them that we've already developed and really gotten pretty close to perfection for the handset space are real natural fits in the smart home.
+Well, I mean, we don't like to preannounce any of our customers' products or things that are available, but in due time that's something that I expect we'll do some press around, so we'll take the cloak off of that.
+But the smart home, and taking the technologies, a lot of them that we've already developed and really gotten pretty close to perfection for the handset space are real natural fits in the smart home.
 That's obviously a product category that's getting a ton of interest.
 I don't know that there's a real staggering number of units shipped today, but it's definitely a market that we're excited about and think is squarely in our wheelhouse.

 So, we're working with a number of folks, including, as we said, who we view as the current market leader there and more on that later.
-But these are things like just making the voice interface work better in noise making – things that are – a lot of the products that are out there today in a connected home environment are wall powered, which makes a lot of the signal processing significantly easier if you're able to throw a bunch of microphones and a lot more signal processing capability.
+But these are things like just making the voice interface work better in noise, making things that are – a lot of the products that are out there today in a connected home environment are wall powered, which makes a lot of the signal processing significantly easier if you're able to throw a bunch of microphones and a lot more signal processing capability.
 But that same functionality is real desirable in a battery-enabled form factor or a variety of different battery powered form factors.
 And so where hard signal processing meets ultra-low power and battery performance, that's kind of where Cirrus has made our name and that's the kinds of things that we're focused on.

 So, not a whole lot of more color to provide on it.
-I don't see that as a huge revenue opportunity for us, say, this fiscal year, but over the coming years, I think it's something that we'll continue to invest and ultimately could be something pretty meaningful for the company.
+I don't see that as a huge revenue opportunity for us, say, this fiscal year, but over the coming years, I think it's something that we'll continue to invest in and ultimately could be something pretty meaningful for the company.

 Tore Svanberg - Stifel, Nicolaus & Co., Inc.